mlanglois83/spfx-base-data-services/readme.md

 #### List service

 A SharePoint List service inherits from base class BaseListItemService.
-Links to Sharepoint list and local db are set by overriding constructor.
-There is no other method to declare if the solution only needs to access list via allready available operations:
+Links to SharePoint list and local db are set by overriding constructor.
+There is no other method to declare if the solution only needs to access list via already available operations:

-- Create
 - Add or update
 - Delete
 - Get all elements